russellyoung/regexp-rust/README.md

 flexible enough to provide common tools, and (with a little work) they turned out to have them.

-So, here is an intro to the alternate regular expressions.
+So, here is a very brief intro to the alternate regular expressions.
+If anyone cares to ask I can write up a better one.
 It provides the following features:

  - Whitespace between units are ignored.
 This means indenting and new lines can be used to help make the meaning clearer